This article was updated on April 29, 2022

 What does community mean for your business?

 As a business owner, my community could be as large as the whole world.
 But my first steps start in my local, small community.
 These neighbors are my first customers, my brand ambassadors, and my first line of support.
 Nextdoor allows me to connect with these people - not from an advertising point of view, but by building meaningful relationships and having interesting conversations.

 Read more about Cheeky Spices and her local business marketing tips here.

 New realtor Danielle Martinez focuses on community relationships to ramp up her business

 From running a daycare to working in government, Danielle Martinez has held a number of job titles in pursuit of doing work that made her feel fulfilled.
 When the pandemic hit, she thought she’d try her hand at real estate.
-She received her license in the fall of 2020 and sold her first home on Christmas day.
+She received her license in the fall of 2020, and sold her first home on Christmas Day.
 As a newer agent, Danielle knew the value of tapping into her community.
-She leveraged Nextdoor Neighborhood Sponsorships and recommendations to ger her name out.
+She leveraged Nextdoor Neighborhood Sponsorships and recommendations to get her name out.

 How does Nextdoor help you connect with your community?

 Community is my neighbors, small local business, and groups designed to help others.
 Nextdoor helped my business plug into the community by giving me access to my immediate neighbors along with neighbors in surrounding areas.
 The program helps me keep up to date with issues, events, and help needed by others.
 I have been able to pass on knowledge if I have it and provide assistance when I can.
 I have also been able to help out when someone reaches out by posting they are in need of supplies or food.

 What tips can you share for other businesses who are just starting to get their name out?